wojtmic/axon/README.md

 Everything can be customised.
 Refer to the wiki for more information.

 # Instalation
-~~Axon can be and is recommended to be installed from the AUR under the name `axon-applauncher`.~~ For now, clone the repo.
-Im working to get it on the AUR.
+Axon can be and is recommended to be installed from the AUR under the name `axon-applauncher`.

 # Contribution
 Axon is licensed under GPL-3.0.
 Feel free to open a pull request!